There are the most sophisticated and highly coordinated biochemical reactions happening behind every single act in your body.

 Essential fatty acids in form of fish oil are one of the supplements that support the healthy functioning of your brain.

-Flaxseeds or flaxseed oil are not suitable sources of the essential fatty acids because of the low conversion rates of plant fatty acids in human bodies.
+Flaxseeds or flaxseed oil are not suitable sources of essential fatty acids because of the low conversion rates of plant fatty acids in human bodies.

 Magnesium and Zinc